 **Jack Eason, Buy: https://www.amazon.com/Jack-Eason/e/B003MEA7AY/ Blog: ttps://havewehadhelp.wordpress.com/ – Goodread: https://www.goodreads.com/author/show/4026249.Jack_Eason

 To view all of Jack Eason’s book please visit his Amazon Page or his blog

-One of the recent reviews for Autumn 1066
+One of the recent reviews for 1066

 Please visit Amazon or Darlene’s blog to view all her books.